johnandersen777/johnandersen777.github.io/content/posts/the_new_covenants_path_to_the_nameless_divine.md

 aliases = ["love", "grace", "forgiveness", "ai"]
 +++

-> IMHO: Up and down, left and right, and right and wrong weren't clear before.
-We need to keep our heads when things go [topsy-turvy yet again](https://johnandersen777.github.io/pole_shifts/).
-The only way to all survive is to love one another and work together.
-Catch y'all on the flip side.
-[Peace](https://johnandersen777.github.io/chadig/).

-The path we follow to mitigate CVE-0 (aka deception) is to align with the Trinity.

 Deception and mistrust have eroded human connection.
-Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than our [societies](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) current baseline (aka [telepathy](/telepathy/), probably more).
+Decentralized AI+[TS](https://datatracker.ietf.org/wg/scitt/about/) guided by policy engines tied to moral values are tools we can leverage to help us scale networks of shared context and trust which re-enable access to human inference and communication abilities which require higher levels of trust between individuals than [our societies current baseline](https://knowyourmeme.com/memes/we-should-improve-society-somewhat) (aka [telepathy](/telepathy/), probably more).

 1. Love your Earthly neighbors.
 2. Act in grace and forgiveness.